personalityson/VBANN/README.md

 Very often it is the only solution that can be implemented without approval from the IT department.

 ### Contributing
-Feel free to open issues or submit pull requests to enhance the functionality of VBANN.
+Feel free to open issues or submit custom layers to enhance the functionality of VBANN.

 ### License
 This project is licensed under the [MIT License](LICENSE.txt).